Divorce in Wisconsin: Tips on splitting retirement benefits

 Divorce And Social Security

 Pensions are not the only retirement benefit to take into consideration.
 Those who have gone through a divorce often qualify for social security benefits based upon their spouse’s earnings.
-If you are divorced, your ex-spouse can receive benefits based on your record (even if you have remarried) if:
+If you are divorced, your ex-spouse can receive benefits based on your record, regardless of whether or not you have already remarried: